simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 Incrementally upgrading systems using local repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Update the Repositories
+Update the YUM Repositories

-   * Update the repositories  for an ISO Installation:
+   * Update the repositories using a SIMP ISO:

-     If you built your SIMP server by :ref:`gsg-installing_simp_from_an_iso`, update the repositories by unpacking the ISO:
+     If you have the latest SIMP ISO available to you and have installed the ``simp-utils`` package, update the YUM repositories by unpacking the ISO using ``unpack_dvd`` from that package:

      #.
 Copy the new SIMP ISO file to the SIMP master
      #.
 From the SIMP master (as ``root``):